kstenerud/concise-encoding/cte-specification.md

     @false

+### UUID

+The [universally unique identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier) must be structured according to the formal definition of the UUID string representation in [rfc4122](https://tools.ietf.org/html/rfc4122).

+UUIDs are prefixed with an at (`@`) character.

+Example:

+    @123e4567-e89b-12d3-a456-426655440000

 ### Integer

 Integer values can be positive or negative, and can be represented in various bases.
 Negative values are prefixed with a dash `-` as a sign character.
 Values must be written in lower case.